HL7/hl7.github.io/_docs/01_core_libs-01-multiple-projects.md

 #### Gradle Projects

-To link a Gradle project such as `kindling` in IDEA, use the following steps:
+To link a Gradle project such as `fhir` in IDEA, use the following steps:

 - Using the `Project Files` panel, find the `build.gradle.kts` file at the root of the project.
 - Right click on the `build.gradle.kts` file and select `Link Gradle Project` from the context menu.